 Indicator Number of projects to which sustainability and eco-innovation principles have been applied

-To reduce our environmental footprint and increase the social acceptability of our technological innovations, we are integrating sustainability principles to our innovation process.
-In 2016, we applied this approach to cable vaults.
+To reduce our environmental footprint and increase the social acceptability of our technological innovations, we are integrating sustainability principles into our innovation process.
+In 2017, this was the case in a research project on the treatment of contaminated soil.

 Action 12: Keep updating the state of knowledge on the life cycle assessment of the electricity distributed in Québec